ronlevin1/Image-Editing-System/README.md

 - The sharpen filter may produce artifacts in some cases.

 ## TODOs:
-1. fix base decorator order of apply() calls
+1. fix base decorator order of apply() calls V
 2. factory:
    - change to hashmap
    - clean up validation